Bronze-winged woodpecker: Description

 The bronze-winged woodpecker is 18 to 23 cm long.
 Males and females have the same plumage except on their heads.
 Adult males have a slate gray forehead and crown with a red border back from above the eye to the red nape.
 They are pale buff to whitish from their lores around the eye to the red of the nape.
-They have a wide red malar stripe and a pale buffy white chin and upper throat; the last has heavy blackish streaks.
+They have a wide red malar stripe, a pale buffy white chin, and upper throat; the last has heavy blackish streaks.
 Adult females have red only on their nape.
 Both sexes have mostly green upperparts with a bronze tinge; their rump and uppertail coverts are paler and barred with dark olive.
 Their flight feathers are dark brownish olive with greenish edges and some yellowish on the shafts.
 Their tail is brown.
 Their underparts are pale buffy yellow with blackish olive scale-shaped bars.
 Their medium-length bill is slaty gray to black, their iris deep dull red, and the legs gray to olive-gray.
 Juveniles are generally duller than adults and have less well defined barring on their underparts.